mavleo96/cse538-assignments/hw1/README.md

 Run until the vocabulary size reaches 1000.

-Place code that learns the vocabulary in a method named `spacelessBPElearn`, and place code that runs the tokenizer in a method named `wordTokenize`.
+Place code that learns the vocabulary in a method named `spacelessBPElearn`, and place code that runs the tokenizer in a method named `spacelessBPETokenize`.

 ```python
 def spacelessBPELearn(docs, max_vocabulary=1000):